coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

         print "Parsing page " +str(x) + " from "+str(year)
         parsePage(json_data, False)
 ```
-We can now retrieve all the movies.
-For each movie, we parse the details and output it directly into a JSON file for later use.
-We are splitting the reviews into seperate files because we want to send them to seperate indexes.
+We retrieved all the movies.
+For each movie, we parsed the details and output it directly into a JSON file for later use.
+We are splitting the reviews into seperate files because we wanted to send them to seperate indexes.

 ### Adding sentiment analysis (by Meaningcloud) on the fly
-What we also would like is to have sentiment analysis performed on the reviews, so that we could search for 'Positive' reviews.
+We also liked to have sentiment analysis performed on the reviews, so that we could search for 'Positive' reviews.
 Since Coveo does not offer sentiment analysis, we used [MeaningCloud](https://www.meaningcloud.com).
 We push the ```reviewtext``` content to [MeaningCloud](http://api.meaningcloud.com/sentiment-2.1), which reports back the sentiment.
 ``` python
 def getMovieDetails(date,id, update):
         file = open("output/"+date+"_"+str(id)+".json","w" )